atelierdumobile/AppXperienceFramework/README.md

 #### 0) Install cocoapods

-CocoaPods is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like AFNetworking in your projects.
+CocoaPods is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like AppXperience in your projects.

 CocoaPods is distributed as a ruby gem, and is installed by running the following commands in Terminal.app: